k7n4n5t3w4rt/shadowdog-world/README.md

 ### Deployment

-Because we're using GitLab we just push on the `master` branch.
-All the deployment to GitLab Pages is in the `/.gitlab_ci.yml`.
+Because we're using GitHub we just push on the `main` branch.

-The `deploy` script just builds for GitLab Pages and pushes on the `master branch`.
+This build static files to the `/docs` directory and GitHub pages serves them up.

 ```
-npm run deploy
+npm run build
 ```

 # shadowdog-world